SoftwareAG/c8y-releasenotes/content/release-10-18-0/devices-10-18-0.md

 <tr>
 <td>LWM2M</td>
 <td>During a large number of parallel LWM2M DTLS device connection requests, used for devices using PSK secured mode, the LWM2M agent was not able to handle all connections at the same time.
-This caused connection failures for these devices to the platform.
+This caused platform connection failures for the devices.
 In the LWM2M agent, the default settings for this part have been adjusted and made configurable to serve large parallel connections.</td>
 <td>DM-2651</td>
 <td>10.18.0.162</td>
 <td>Core</td>